igormcoelho/optional_view/README.md

 On the other hand, `optional<T>` implies some specific memory handling mechanism, as it is not clear which memory model applies to `optional<T&>`.

+### Extensions

+#### Reset extension
+A method `reset()` is considered an extension of `optional_view`, in the same way that `string_view` does not have a `reset()` or `clear()` method (better demonstrating its immutability and non-owning behavior).

+However, if one may get to a situation where a `reset()` function is useful for `optional_view`, please let me know!

+#### Lifetime extension and move constructor

+By default, there is no move constructor on `optional_view`.
+This limits situations where some rvalue `int` could be directly passed into a function, which is accepted in C++ as a `const int&` in a behavior known as "lifetime extension".
+So, `optional_view` will reject this situation for three reasons:

+- (i) lifetime extension is typically a compiler feature
+- (ii) `optional_view` aims to be compatible with `string_view`, known to not need move semantics
+- (iii) if it takes temporary ownership of the resource, then it needs to clear that data afterwards, which is doable... however, its copy behavior will be affected afterwards, as this resource could be cleared in one `optional_view`, thus breaking another

+So, possible extensions are:

+- (i) create `optional_unique_view`, that disables copy behavior and focuses on move-only semantics (just as `unique_ptr`)
+- (ii) create `optional_shared_view`, that allows both copy and move semantics, thus storing a `shared_ptr` to the underlying data only in cases where ownership is needed for "lifetime extension"

 ### Demo